lxc/distrobuilder/doc/reference/packages.md

 `repositories` contains a list of additional repositories which are to be added.
 The `type` field is only needed if the package manager supports more than one repository manager.
-The `key` field is a GPG armored keyring which might be needed for verification.
+The `key` field is a GPG armored key ring which might be needed for verification.

-Depending on the package manager, the `url` field can take the content of a repo file.
+Depending on the package manager, the `url` field can take the content of a repository file.
 The following is possible with `yum`:

 ```yaml
 packages: